 For our last week before school started for our kids, we decided to go on a relaxing family vacation to Vermont.
 We spent a few days at Smugglers’ Notch, then headed to the Stowe Mountain Lodge in Stowe, Vermont.
-I assumed, based on the photos of the resort, that we’d love it, but I didn’t anticipate my kids hiding behind the curtains so we wouldn’t have to leave.
+I assumed, based on the photos of the resort, that we’d love it, but I didn’t anticipate my kids hiding behind the curtains so we wouldn’t have to leave on our last day.
 I actually considered hiding with them – the two days we were there just wasn’t enough.

 Stowe Mountain Lodge, which was built in 2008, was recently expanded to include the South Wing, where our suite was located.
 There are 312 rooms, in a variety of configurations including the two-bedroom suite that we had.
 The lodge offers several on-site restaurants, a heated outdoor pool, an exercise room, a spa, several retail shops, and numerous summer/winter activities.